What to do with used Coffee Grounds?

 4- Make coffee candles

-You can make a DIY candle with spent coffee grounds at your home to fill your living room with that intoxicating smell.
+You can make a candle using spent coffee grounds to fill your living room with a delightful coffee aroma.

 To make coffee candles, follow these steps